UPDATED – FEBRUARY, 2021

 One view is that the common law has not been changed.
 Instead, employees in the situation described above have not been constructively dismissed for the purposes of claiming ESA termination pay and (if applicable) severance pay, which is often far less than common law pay in lieu of notice.
 Had the government intended to change the common law then it could have explicitly said so, and it should not have been changed in a regulation- especially since the ESA provides that it doesn’t affect an employee’s civil (common law) remedies.

 The other view is that the common law has in fact been temporarily changed.
 Why else would the government go to the effort of using the phrase “constructive dismissal” in relation to a reduction or elimination of hours and wages – especially when it has already increased employee rights through the creation of IDEL?
-Further, why should someone be able to sue an employer for wrongful dismissal for a situation which the government, as of this writing, has deemed to be a leave of absence?
+Further, why should someone be able to sue an employer for wrongful dismissal for a situation which the Ontario government has now deemed to be a leave of absence?
 Under this interpretation, the government is balancing employee and employer rights.

-In the end, this is a matter for the courts – or the government – to decide.
+In the end, this is a matter for the courts to decide.

 What You Must Know

 If you skipped The Fine Print and you are now rejoining us, welcome back!
-In addition to the Two Key Takeaways above, here is what you must know about O. Reg 228/20:
+In addition to the Three Key Takeaways above, here is what you must know about O. Reg 228/20:

 1. Employees and employers must quickly determine if, in fact, a post-March 1, 2020 layoff or other reduction in hours or wages is due to reasons related to COVID-19 so they will understand their rights and obligations.

-2. Employers need no longer worry about the 13-week Temporary Layoff deadline for employees properly on IDEL.
+2. Employers need no longer worry about the 13-week Temporary Layoff deadline for employees properly on IDEL, at least until July 3, 2021.

-3. Employers should not terminate employees, or reduce their hours, or assume that an employee has abandoned their job until further notice and without seeking the advice of an experienced employment lawyer.
-They should also exercise caution before recalling employees at the end of IDEL if they believe they can not reinstate the employee to the position most recently held by the employee.
+3. Employers should not terminate employees, or reduce their hours or wages, or assume that an employee has abandoned their job until further notice and without seeking the advice of an experienced employment lawyer.
+They should also exercise caution before recalling employees, or attempting to, once again, temporarily lay them off, at the end of the deemed IDEL on July 3, 2021 if they believe they cannot reinstate the employee to the position most recently held by the employee.

 4. Some employers might not be obligated to continue employee benefits during the COVID-19 period.